Beginner's Guide to Investing UK

 Can I start investing with little money?

 Stocks and ETFs all have different prices so there are investments you can invest in with little money.
-With Admirals, you can also access fractional shares which means you can purchase less than one share of a company.
+With Admiral Markets, you can also access fractional shares which means you can purchase less than one share of a company.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.